datacrypt-project/hitchhiker-tree/doc/redis-rc-design.md

 This system not only supports explicitly allocated & freed garbage collection roots (i.e. named values), it also supports implicitly expiring roots.
 Automatically expiring are great for garbage collected languages, when there's no guarantee of when a finalizer will run.
 By having the primitive of a root which expires, we can avoid memory leaks due to clients not explicitly freeing snapshots, which makes analytics simpler to write.
+Currently, data expires by default after 5 seconds, which is hardcoded in the `hitchhiker.redis.RedisBackend` implementation of `anchor-root`.

 ### Details